szilard/benchm-ml/README.md

 for example I succeeded to train a random forest model e.g. with 10 trees for *n* = 1M and e.g. with 1 tree for *n* = 10M (although in these cases Spark was still very slow).
 Also, reading the data is more than one line of code and Spark does not provide a one-hot encoder for the categorical data (therefore I used R for that).
-I also tried Spark's sparse vector representation (after reading the one-hot encoded data), but paradoxically that made training even slower.
-Next, I tried to provide the categorical variables encoded simply as integers and passing the `categoricalFeaturesInfo` parameter, but that also made training slower.
+I tried to provide the categorical variables encoded simply as integers and passing the `categoricalFeaturesInfo` parameter, but that made training slower.
-Finally, note again the low prediction accuracy vs the other methods (even with the highest value allowed for the maximal depth of trees).
+Finally, note again the low prediction accuracy vs the other methods.

 Some more Spark results on a different dataset (the same data as used in this Databricks [blog post](https://databricks.com/blog/2015/01/21/random-forests-and-boosting-in-mllib.html)